calejohn5/C_SHARP/README.md

 # Homework + Inventory management system I made in 2019...
-* current not working anymore for some reason.
+* current interface issues related to master page make it difficult to navigate.
 Will fix when I get the time